sap-tutorials/Tutorials/tutorials/hana-cloud-trial-qgis-1/hana-cloud-trial-qgis-1.md

 - How to install QGIS 3.18
 - How to connect QGIS to SAP HANA database in SAP HANA Cloud

 If you are interested in knowing more about what the SAP HANA engine within SAP HANA Cloud, SAP HANA database can do, this tutorial will walk you through the steps to use it with your SAP HANA Cloud trial account.
 These steps work in an SAP HANA Cloud production account as well.

-In this tutorial group you will learn how to perform the following tasks:
+In this tutorial group, you will learn how to perform the following tasks:

 1. **Install SAP HANA ODBC Driver**